 5 Ways Paleo Helps...

 The following are five specific ways the Paleo Diet and Lifestyle enhance sound sleep.
-Further information is thoroughly detailed in The Paleovation Workbook (specific chapter locations are noted in parentheses; supplemental topic info is accessible here).
+Further information is thoroughly detailed in The Paleovation Workbook (specific section locations are noted in parentheses; supplemental topic info is accessible here).

 The Paleo Diet is based on foods found via a hunter-gatherer lifestyle.
 Abundant vegetables, traditional fats and select animal products (from animals raised the way nature intended) are healthy and anti-inflammatory.
 Additionally, eating within a Paleo Template simultaneously removes the most inflammatory foods in a westernized diet: grains, sugar, dairy, additives, legumes and alcohol.
 This combination of strategies reduces and heals systemic inflammation.